gbdev/pandocs/content/Memory_Bank_Controllers.md

 When writing 00h, and then 01h to this register, the current time becomes latched into the RTC registers.
 The latched data will not change until it becomes latched again, by repeating the write 00h-\>01h procedure.
 This is supposed for <reading> from the RTC registers.
-It is proof to read the latched (frozen) time from the RTC registers, while the clock itself continues to tick in background.
+This can be proven by reading the latched (frozen) time from the RTC registers, and then unlatch the registers to show the clock itself continues to tick in background.

 ### The Clock Counter Registers